+Article XI.
 EVENTS OF DEFAULT

-11.1 Owner Default.
-The occurrence of any one or more of the following shall constitute a "Owner Default" under this Agreement:
+Section 11.01 Owner Default.
+The occurrence of any of the following events set forth in this Section 11.01 shall constitute an "Owner Default" under this Agreement:

-(a) Subject to Force Majeure, Owner fails to materially perform or comply with any commitment, agreement, covenant, term or condition (other than those specifically described in any other subsection of this Section 11.1) contained in this Agreement and Owner fails to cure any such default within ten (10) Days after receipt of written notice of the default; provided that, if such failure cannot be cured within such ten (10) Day period and Owner is diligently and in good faith pursuing a cure, the Owner shall have such additional time as may be necessary to complete the cure, not to exceed 60 Days;

-(b) any court of competent jurisdiction enters an order, judgment, or decree approving a petition seeking reorganization of Owner or all or a substantial part of the assets of Owner or any guarantor of Owner or appointing a receiver, sequestrator, trustee or liquidator of Owner, or any guarantor of Owner or any of their property and such order, judgment or decree continues unstayed and in effect for at least 60 Days;

-(c) Owner (i) makes a general assignment for the benefit of creditors, (ii) is adjudicated as either bankrupt or insolvent, (iii) files a voluntary petition in bankruptcy or a petition or an answer seeking reorganization or an arrangement with creditors, (iv) either (a) takes advantage of any bankruptcy, reorganization, insolvency, readjustment of debt, dissolution or liquidation Law or (b) admits the material allegations of a petition filed against Owner in any proceedings under such a Law or (v) any guarantor of Owner takes action for the purposes of effecting any item identified in item (iv);
+- (a) Subject to Force Majeure, Owner fails to materially perform or comply with any commitment, agreement, covenant, term or condition (other than those specifically described in any other subsection of this Section 11.01) contained in this Agreement and Owner fails to cure any such default within thirty (30) Days after receipt of written notice of the default; provided that, if such failure cannot be cured within such thirty (30) Day period (provided that the Parties agree that an obligation which can be satisfied solely by the payment of money can be cured within such thirty (30) Day period) and Owner is diligently and in good faith pursuing a cure, the Owner shall have such additional time as may be necessary to complete the cure, not to exceed ninety (90) Days; - (b) any court of competent jurisdiction enters an order, judgment, or decree approving a petition seeking reorganization of Owner or all or a substantial part of the assets of Owner or any guarantor of Owner or appointing a receiver, sequestrator, trustee or liquidator of Owner, or any guarantor of Owner or any of their property and such order, judgment or decree continues unstayed and in effect for at least ninety (90) consecutive Days; - (c) Owner (i) makes a general assignment for the benefit of creditors, (ii) is adjudicated as either bankrupt or insolvent, (iii) files a voluntary petition in bankruptcy or a petition or an answer seeking reorganization or an arrangement with creditors, (iv) either (a) takes advantage of any bankruptcy, reorganization, insolvency, readjustment of debt, dissolution or liquidation Law or (b) files an answer